 Jim Rice, MD, FAAP

-The Pediatric council is a forum to meet with health insurence company representatives to discuss pediatric practice issues involving access to care, quality of care, costs and methods of doing business, and physican payment.
-This is a collaborative effort to discuss ideas and to resolve conflicts, large or small, between pediatrics and insurance companies.
+The Pediatric council is a forum to meet with health insurance company representatives to discuss pediatric practice issues involving access to care, quality of care, costs and methods of doing business, and physician payment.
+This is a collaborative effort to discuss ideas and to resolve conflicts, large or small, between pediatricians and insurance companies.

 - To generate policy